-‘General Hospital’ Spoilers: Antonio Sabato Jr’s Young Son Hospitalized – Medical Crisis!
+Former ‘General Hospital’ Star Antonio Sabato Jr.’s Young Son Hospitalized For Medical Crisis

 General Hospital spoilers and news reveal that ex-Jagger Cates actor Antonio Sabato, Jr. had a life or death scare today with his youngest son.
-Sabato’s seven-year-old son and namesake, Antonio Sabato III, was stung by a bee today and a horrific allergic response requiring his dad to rush him to the hospital.
+Sabato’s 7-year-old son and namesake, Antonio Sabato III, was stung by a bee today and a horrific allergic response requiring his dad to rush him to the hospital.
 Sabato is also busy with his run for Congress but was right at his son’s side sharing a photo on social media from the emergency room.

 Antonio Sabato’s Son In ER

-The actor and Congressional candidate for California’s 26th District shared a photo, see below, showing little Antonio III fast asleep bundled in blankets in the hospital bed.
+The actor and Congressional candidate for California’s 26th District shared a photo (see below) showing little Antonio III fast asleep bundled in blankets in a hospital bed.
 He shared the photo at around 4:30 p.m. on Monday, April 16.
 Since Sabato tweeted the photo from Camarillo, California, it seems likely his son was treated at St. John’s Pleasant Valley Hospital as it’s the only hospital in the area.

 Antonio has two older children, Jack Sabato and Mina Bree Sabato, aged 23 and 15, respectively.
-Jack is Antonio’s son with actress Virginia Madsen (Designated Survivor, American Gothic) whom he dated for a handful of years back in the 90s.
-Mina is Antonio’s daughter with ex-girlfriend Kristin Rossetti whom he also dated for five years, but they split back in 2007.
+Jack is Antonio’s son with actress Virginia Madsen (Designated Survivor, American Gothic) whom he dated for a handful of years back in the ’90s.
+Mina is Antonio’s daughter with ex-girlfriend Kristin Rossetti, whom he also dated for five years, but they split back in 2007.

 My little boy got stung by a ????, reaction was pretty bad but doing better at the moment, God is good all the time, please keep your prayers coming. ????❤️ pic.twitter.com/mSPnSLmaZ5